Arithmetic hyperbolicity and a stacky Chevalley-Weil theorem: Arithmetic hyperbolicity

 This also shows that the smooth arithmetically hyperbolic finitely presented separated stack $\mathcal{M}_1$ of smooth proper genus one curves fails Theorem \ref{thm:equivalences}.
 (For $S$ a scheme, every object of $\mathcal{M}_1(S)$ is a smooth proper morphism $f:X\to S$ of algebraic spaces whose geometric fibres are smooth proper connected curves of genus one.) \end{remark}

 \begin{remark} Let $\mathcal{G}$ be an affine finite type group scheme over $\ZZ$.
 Note that the finitely presented algebraic stack $B\mathcal{G}_k$ is arithmetically hyperbolic over $k$ for ``trivial'' reasons (Lemma \ref{lem:G_gerbes_are_AH}).
 We expect that the integral points on $B\mathcal{G}$ satisfy a stronger finiteness property.
-Indeed, it seems reasonable to suspect that, for all finitely generated subrings $A\subset k$ with $K:=\mathrm{Frac}(A)$, the set is finite; see \cite{Rapinchucks2, Rapinchucks, GilleMoretBailly, JL2} for related results.
+Indeed, it seems reasonable to suspect that, for all finitely generated subrings $A\subset k$ with $K:=\mathrm{Frac}(A)$, the set is finite; see \cite{Rapinchucks, Rapinchucks2, GilleMoretBailly, JL2} for related results.
 For instance, by \cite[Prop.~5.1]{GilleMoretBailly}, this finiteness holds if $\dim A=1$.
-Also, in \cite[Thm.~8.1.(i)]{Rapinchucks2}, this finiteness result is proven under the assumption that $\dim A = 2$ and $G$ is an affine finite type group scheme such that $G_K$ is a simple algebraic group over $K$ of $G_2$-type (and also in some other cases). \end{remark}
+Also, in \cite[Thm.~9.1.(i)]{Rapinchucks2}, this finiteness result is proven under the assumption that $\dim A = 2$ and $\mathcal{G}$ is the Chevalley group of type $G_2$ (and also in some other cases). \end{remark}

 \begin{remark} Many natural moduli problems over $\QQ$ are finitely presented separated Deligne--Mumford stacks over $\QQ$.
 However, the natural model for such a stack over $\ZZ$ might not be Deligne--Mumford nor separated.
-For instance, the stack of smooth plane cubic curves $\mathcal{C}_{(3;1)}$ is a finite type separated algebraic stack with affine diagonal which is Deligne--Mumford over $\ZZ[1/3]$, but not over $\ZZ$. \end{remark}
+For instance, the stack of smooth plane cubic curves $\mathcal{C}_{(3;1)}$ is a finite type algebraic stack with finite diagonal which is Deligne--Mumford over $\ZZ[1/3]$, but not over $\ZZ$. \end{remark}